GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

-Dialog for importing vector data is accessible from menu :menuselection:`File --> Import vector data --> Common import formats`, from the main toolbar, or from command line as :grasscmd:`v.import` module.
+Dialog for importing vector data is accessible from menu :menuselection:`File --> Import vector data --> Common import formats`, from the main toolbar, or from command line using :grasscmd:`v.import` module.

 .. figure:: images/import-vector-toolbar.png